cincearw/BookSwapHub/README.md

 - The swap is shown as **pending**.
 - P1 logs in and marks the request as **accepted**.
 - C1 later sees the accepted status under `/swaps`.

 ---

+## Features Demonstrated

+### Customer Use Cases
+- Create/modify profile
+- View books and reviews
+- Send, receive, and delete messages
+- Request book swaps
+- Write and view reviews from self and other users
+- View swap status

+### Provider Use Cases
+- Register and create profile
+- Add/manage book listings
+- Respond to reviews
+- Read messages
+-  View statistics

+---